 - Regular Purchase APR: 13.99%, 19.99%, or 22.99% variable based on creditworthiness and the Prime Rate

-- Balance Transfer Transaction Fee: $10 or 4% of the amount of the balance transfer, whichever is greater
+- Balance Transfer Transaction Fee: Either $10 or 5% of the amount of the balance transfer, whichever is greater

 - Cash Advance APR: 23.99% variable based on the Prime Rate

 - Cash Advance Transaction Fee: Either $10 or 4% of the amount of each cash advance, whichever is greater